mdn/advanced-js-fundamentals-ck/tutorials/02-functions/04-recursion.md

 ## Function declarations, function expressions, and recursion

-Declared functions have a `name` property that is availably internally to the function.
-Function expressions stored in variables are anonymous.
-Instead, we use a variable to refer to them.
-JavaScript will look at the right side of a an assignment (anytime we use the `=` operator) before storing it into a variable.
-This means that the function itself has no way of knowing what variable it will be assigned to and—as a result—has to no way of referring to itself recursively.
+Declared functions have a `name` property that is availably internally to the function and to the parent scope.
+Function expressions stored in variables may be anonymous and have no name, or may have a name which is only available internally to the function.

+Function declarations are hoisted to the top of their parent scope and my be used before they're defined, though doing so is not good practice.
+The assignment variable for function expressions is hoisted, but the function itself may not be called until it is defined.
+Function expressions may be declared anywhere (like inside of an `if` statement), but function declarations are only allowed within function blocks.

 ```js
 function logYourselfDeclaration() {